lxc86739795/lxc86739795.github.io/index.md

 ---
 ## Awards and Honors
-Outstanding Doctoral Dissertation Award of China Society of Image and Graphics, 2019
+Outstanding Doctoral Dissertation Award of China Society of Image and Graphics, 2019, for my Ph.
+D. thesis "_Research on Key Techniques of Vehicle Search in Urban Video Surveillance Networks_"

 IEEE TMM Multimedia Prize Paper Award, 2019, for the paper "_PROVID: Progressive and Multimodal Vehicle Reidentification for Large-Scale Urban Surveillance_"